jhmcstanton/jhmcstanton.github.io/posts/blog/2018-08-15-phantom-types-and-how-to-enhance-them.markdown

 newtype EnvConfig (a :: ProcessState) = EnvConfig { envValue :: Value }
 ```

 There are really only two changes here.
 First, notice that `PreProcess` and `PostProcess` have been combined into one single type, `ProcessState`.
-They
+Also, these
-are both still empty data declarations, so we can't make values out of them, so not too much has changed there.
-Second, the parameter `a` on `EnvConfig` now
+are no longer empty data declarations, we could create a `ProcessState` using the constructors `PreProcess` and `PostProcess` if we really needed to (we still
-has this extra weird annotation on it: `a :: ProcessState.` This can be read as "a has kind `ProcessState`".
-Remember that typically the kind of a type
+don't need that though).
+Second, the parameter `a` on `EnvConfig` now has this extra weird annotation on it: `a :: ProcessState.` This can be read as "a has
-like this would be `*`, and with the above extensions turned on we can actually use annotate our type parameter with that kind signature on our previous
+kind `ProcessState`".
+Remember that typically the kind of a type like this would be `*`, and with the above extensions turned on we can actually annotate our
-implementation:
+type parameter with that kind signature on our previous implementation:

 ```haskell
 -- old newtype with kind signature